tanakh/easy-scraper/README.md

 # Restrictions

-* Whole sub-tree patterns must be only one element of the parent node.
+* Whole sub-tree patterns must be the only one element of the parent node.

 This is valid: